Cubs vs. Mets Player Props Betting Odds

-Pete Alonso and Nico Hoerner are two of the top players with prop bets available when the New York Mets and the Chicago Cubs play at Wrigley Field on Wednesday (starting at 7:40 PM ET).
+Player props are listed for Nico Hoerner and Pete Alonso, among others, when the Chicago Cubs host the New York Mets at Wrigley Field on Thursday at 7:40 PM ET.

 Bet on this matchup or its props with DraftKings!